Monad (philosophy): Historical background

-The symbolism is a free exegesis related to the Christian Trinity.
-Alan of Lille mentions the Trismegistus' Book of the Twenty-Four Philosophers where it says a Monad can uniquely beget another Monad in which more followers of this religion saw the come to being of God the Son from God the Father, both by way of generation or by way of creation.
+The symbolism is a free exegesis related to the Trinitymin Christian theology.
+Alan of Lille mentions Trismegistus' Book of the Twenty-Four Philosophers where it says a Monad can uniquely beget another Monad in which more followers of this religion saw the come to being of God the Son from God the Father, both by way of generation or by way of creation.
 This statement is also shared by the pagan author of the Asclepius which sometimes has been identified with Trismegistus.

-The Book of the Twenty-Four Philosophers completes the scheme adding that the ardor of the second Monad to the first Monad would be the Holy Ghost.
+The Book of the Twenty-Four Philosophers completes the scheme adding that the ardor of the second Monad to the first Monad would be the Holy Spirit in Christianity.
 It closes a physical circle in a logical triangle (with a retroaction).

 The Euclidean symbolism of the centered sphere also concerns the secular debate on the existence of a center of the universe.

 The idea of the monad is also reflected in the demiurge, or the belief of one supreme being that brought about the creation of the universe.

 Pythagorean concept

 For the Pythagoreans, the generation of number series was related to objects of geometry as well as cosmogony.
-According to Diogenes Laërtius, from the monad evolved the dyad; from it numbers; from numbers, points; then lines, two-dimensional entities, three-dimensional entities, bodies, culminating in the four elements earth, water, fire and air, from which the rest of our world is built up.
+According to Diogenes Laërtius, from the monad evolved the dyad; from it numbers; from numbers, points; then lines, two-dimensional entities, three-dimensional entities, bodies, culminating in the four classical elements of earth, water, fire and air, from which the rest of our world is built up.

 Modern philosophy

-The term monad was adopted from Greek philosophy by modern philosophers Giordano Bruno, Anne Conway, Gottfried Wilhelm Leibniz (Monadology), John Dee, and others.
+The term monad was adopted from Greek philosophy by modern philosophers Giordano Bruno, Anne Conway, Gottfried Wilhelm Leibniz (Monadology), John Dee (The Hieroglyphic Monad), and others.
 The concept of the monad as a universal substance is also used by Theosophists as a synonym for the Sanskrit term "svabhavat"; the Mahatma Letters make frequent use of the term.